Small Fruits and Nuts

 Viticulture and Enology

-OSU Extension strives to provide the best educational opportunities to address issues that concern Oklahoma grape growers and wine makers.
-Research also plays an important role in our viticultural and enological efforts, and we will continue to expand these efforts.
+OSU Extension provides educational opportunities and research to address issues that concern Oklahoma grape growers and wine makers.
+Research plays an important role in the viticultural and enological efforts, and researchers continue to expand on those efforts.

-We have had a large cultivar and rootstock trial vineyard at the OSU Perkins Fruit and Nut Research Station (now the Cimarron Valley Research Station) since 2001 which has yielded a tremendous amount of information with direct applicability to Oklahoma grape growers.
-Great potential exists in Oklahoma for growing grapes and making wine of high quality, and our team of experts at OSU will be in the vanguard to aid the industry in developing a strong, sustainable future.
+The OSU Perkins Fruit and Nut Research Station (now the Cimarron Valley Research Station) has a large cultivar and rootstock trial vineyard.
+Since 2001, the research station has yielded a tremendous amount of information with direct applicability to Oklahoma grape growers.
+Great potential exists in Oklahoma for growing grapes and making wine of high quality, and the team of experts at OSU will be in the vanguard to aid the industry in developing a strong, sustainable future.

 For more information about OSU's involvement, visit the Viticulture and Enology webpage.